9th Army (Wehrmacht)

 The 9th Army (9.
-Armee) was a World War II field army.
+Armee) was a World War II German field army.
 It was activated on 15 May 1940 with General Johannes Blaskowitz in command.

 History

 1940

 The 9th Army first saw service along the Siegfried Line during its involvement in the invasion of France.
 It was kept as a strategic reserve and saw little combat.

 1941

 By 1941, the 9th Army was heavily strengthened and was deployed with Army Group Center for the invasion of the Soviet Union.
 During the initial phase of Operation Barbarossa the 4th Army formed the Southern pincer of a massive encirclement of Soviet troops deployed at Białystok, with the German 9th Army forming the Northern pincer.
 It continued its advance, and soon launched another pincer movement of Soviet troops at Smolensk.
 Even though successful in encircling Soviet troops, many Soviet troops escaped the pockets due to the large distances it had to secure.
 Hitler then sent the Panzer forces from Army Group Center to the northern and southern fronts to inflict severe economic damage to the Soviet Union.
 The 9th Army remained static from late July 1941 until October 1941 when Hitler finally decided to launch his long-awaited attack on Moscow.

 In front of Moscow were two elaborate defensive lines: the first was 251 km long in front of Vyazma and the second on Mozhaysk.
 The 9th Army struck from the north, out-flanking the Vyazma defensive line and, along with the 3rd and 4th Panzer Armies, encircling Soviet forces at Vyazma.
 This would prove to be the last major encirclement operation launched by the 9th Army.

 The 9th Army was placed on the northern flank as the German 2nd, 3rd and 4th Panzer Armies and the 4th Army would spearhead the offensive on Moscow.
 However, the attack failed due to the cold weather, a deteriorating supply situation, and stubborn Soviet resistance.
 The Germans suffered severe manpower losses and large parts of the 9th Army's troops were reallocated to the other depleted German Armies.